-In this interview with Dr. David Handel, a retired physician, tells us about his new tool for students.
-The app, iDoRecall (iDR) strives to help students with time management and long-term retention and learning.
+Dr. David Handel tells us about iDoRecall, an app that strives to help students with time management and long-term retention and learning.

 I bungled my way through school, until college, where I learned the proper ways to learn and study.
 Using strategies well known in cognitive science, I graduated #1 in my medical school class.

 I created iDoRecall (iDR) because there is a need for a general purpose tool to assist students and bring evidence-based cognitive science learning strategies into their daily academic lives.

 At its heart, iDR is a spaced-repetition flashcard app.
 But iDR takes a holistic approach to bring retrieval practice, spacing, interleaving and (soon) reflection/metacognition into the workflow of students. iDR is designed to help students make a dramatic shift from the old and proven-wrong ways of studying such as re-reading and highlighting, to proven techniques like spacing, retrieval practice, interleaving, reflection and more.